Gail Karp

 Gail Ilene Posner Karp (born in the mid 1950s in Detroit, Michigan) served as the cantor of the Reform Jewish synagogue Temple Emanuel in Davenport, Iowa from 1987 - 2016.
 She is also employed by the Department of Defense.

 Early life and education

-Karp attended the Hebrew Union College - Jewish Institute of Religion, Debbie Friedman School of Sacred Music in New York City (HUC-JIR), where Gail was ordained as the fourth female Jewish Cantor in 1978, and subsequently received a master's degree in voice performance and musicology from University of Nebraska in 1980.
+Karp attended the Hebrew Union College - Jewish Institute of Religion, Debbie Friedman School of Sacred Music in New York City (HUC-JIR), where Gail was ordained as the fourth female Jewish Cantor in 1978, and subsequently received a master's degree in voice performance and musicology from the University of Nebraska–Lincoln in 1980.
 She became a member of the professional women’s music fraternity, Sigma Alpha Iota, while a student.

 Early career

 While in seminary, Gail Posner Karp served Temple Beth Torah on Long Island as their first cantor in the late 70’s.
 In the years that followed, she was affiliated with Temple Israel of Omaha and Congregation B’nai Jeshurun of Lincoln in Nebraska, Temple Beth El of Aptos and Temple Emanuel of San Jose.
 She was the first credentialed, licensed cantor to serve these congregations.